Predicting competitions by combining conditional logistic regression and subjective Bayes: An Academy Awards case study: The SB-PCLR method and comparators

-In the usual case where subjects are placed into strata via matching post-data collection, prospective out-of-sample prediction is unavailable because there is no natural concept of a strata for individuals who were not matched within the study.
+Conditional logistic regression was developed in 1978 \citep{Breslow1978estimation}.
+A review of citations in this area reveals that the technique has been popular to address stratification in the fields of medicine and epidemology.
+Conditional logistic regression forms strata by matching data points post-data collection based on similar characteristics such that there is a fixed number of events occurring per stratum.
+A canonical example would involve forming strata at the patient-level based on similarities among patients, such that each strata has a fixed number of events (e.g. illness, death) per stratum.
+Since patients are placed into strata via matching post-data collection, prospective out-of-sample prediction is unavailable because there is no natural concept of a strata for patients who were not matched within the study.
 For example, out-of-sample patients do not belong to strata for which the number of events is fixed and known, which makes it impossible to directly adapt Equation (\ref{stratalike}) when forming a likelihood.
+There is no way to condition on a fixed number of events per strata when incoming patients do not appear in the context of strata.
 This appears to be the reason for the widespread perception that conditional logistic regression is not available for out-of-sample prediction.
+For a further review of conditional logistic regression, see \cite{Agresti2013categorical}

-Fortunately, for the competitions we describe in this manuscript, the identities of competitors for upcoming competitions are known before the competition takes place.
-Therefore, data on useful predictor variables can be gathered and the sum-to-one constraint can be imposed on the likelihood for upcoming data.
+The SB-PCLR method takes a different approach by forming strata composed of the competitors in an upcoming round of a competition.
+Fortunately, for the competitions we describe in this work, the identities of competitors for upcoming competitions are known before the competition takes place.
+Therefore, useful predictor variables can be gathered and the sum-to-one constraint can be imposed on the likelihood for upcoming data.
 We thus develop the notion of a prospective strata and incorporate its likelihood into (\ref{histlike}) to enable out-of-sample probability prediction for the winner of the upcoming contest.

-Since the main goal of this work is to probabilistically predict future outcomes, we next formally develop the idea of a prospective strata $C$.
-Let $C$ represent the $(K+1)th$ strata and $n_C$ represent the number of competitors in this strata.
-For example, in Section \ref{sec:casestudy} the $Cth$ strata is comprised of the films which were nominated for the 2019 Academy Award for Best Picture.
-We know that only one film will win, and $\bm{X}^{(C)}$ were observed between the announcement of nominees in late January and the award show in February of 2019.
-In cases such as these, the $Cth$ strata likelihood can be formed as:
+Since the main goal of this work is to probabilistically predict future outcomes, we next formally develop the idea of a prospective stratum $C$.
+Let $C$ represent the $(K+1)$-th stratum and $n_C$ represent the number of competitors in this stratum.
+For example, in Section \ref{sec:casestudy} the $C$-th stratum is comprised of the films which were nominated for the 2019 Academy Award for Best Picture.
+We know that only one film will win, and the predictors $\bm{X}^{(C)}$ were observed between the announcement of nominees in late January and the award show in February of 2019.
+In cases such as these, the $C$-th stratum likelihood can be formed as: